dev launchers

 Build

 The designs are currently being developed.
-After they are finished, we would QA them and then publish them to the Dev Launchers website
+After they’re finished, the team would conduct QA and publish them to the Dev Launchers website.

 Test

-Over the next 2 weeks, track metrics (i.e., click rate, bounce rate, rate of user application completion, rate of account creation, average time spent on page, etc.)
+Over the next 2 weeks after publish, track metrics (i.e., click rate, bounce rate, rate of user application completion, rate of account creation, average time spent on page, etc.).

 Learn (& Build)